 Day One Travel and Arrival

 As with any trip to Hawaii, it all starts with a flight.
 The question is for you how long of a flight it will be.
 My time for the flights this time was the shortest I have ever experienced.
-Normally with a connecting flight from the East Coast I would have been looking at 15 or more hours in the air.
-This trip it was only 13, and that was a nice time saver.
+Normally with a connecting flight from the East Coast, I would have been looking at 15 or more hours in the air.
+This trip was only 13, and that was a nice time saver.

 As you arrive at this resort, you know you are in Hawaii.
 By that I mean it just looks the part.
-Even you have never been to the islands before you likely have an idea in your mind from TV, or the Movies of Hawaii and how it will be.
+Even if you have never been to the islands before you likely have an idea in your mind from TV, or the Movies of Hawaii and how it will be.
 Kauai Beach Villas does not let you down in that regard.

-Here everything from the grounds, lush vegetation, to the buildings themselves all just shout Polynesian.
+Here everything from the grounds, and lush vegetation, to the buildings themselves all just shout Polynesian.
 I am a complete and utter fan from the time I turn my rental car into the resort.
-Even the office here makes me think about a location from Magnum PI, or an older movie.
+Even the office here makes me think about a location from Magnum PI or an older movie.
 Just a neat structure that has that amazing island feel.

 The resort has over 1,300 reviews and a great rating of 4.1 at the time I write this.
 I can tell why; the staff is great.